StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 The components in the topology perspective can optionally be organized in a grid, with layers grouped in rows and domains visualized as columns.
 The grid is turned on by default.
 When no grid options are selected, no grid is displayed.

-* **Organize by layers** - Components of the same layer are placed in the same grid row in the topology visualization.
+* **Organize components by Layers** - Components of the same layer are placed in the same grid row in the topology visualization.
 Disable to remove the rows from the grid.
-* **Organize by domains** - Components of the same domain are placed in the same grid column in the topology visualization.
+* **Organize components by Domains** - Components of the same domain are placed in the same grid column in the topology visualization.
 Disable to remove the columns from the grid.

-For example, if you have a business service visualization of a stack that comes from four or five different sources, the source \(domain\) they're coming from won't be so important in the visualization.
-This could be a good situation to visualize the topology with **organize by domains** switched off.
+For example, if you have a business service visualization of a stack that comes from four or five different sources, the source \(domain\) that the components are coming from won't be so important in the visualization.
+This could be a good situation to switch off **organize components by Domains** in the topology visualization.

 ## Components grouping